Using pre-aggregations

 When you define a pre-aggregation without any explicit indexes, the default index is created.
 In this index, dimensions come first, time dimensions come second.

 When you define additional indexes, you don't incur any additional costs on the data warehouse side.
-However, the pre-aggregation build time for a particular pre-aggregation increases with each index.
+However, the pre-aggregation build time for a particular pre-aggregation increases with each index because all indexes for pre-aggregation are built during ingestion time.

 When to use indexes?